Haverford Biology Instruments

 Immunofluorescence Microscope A and B (L006)

-The IMF scopes are equipped with 100x oil immersion objectives, black and white Photometrics high resolution cameras, and optical filters for viewing DAPI, GFP, and TRITC.
+The IMF scopes are equiped with 100x oil immersion objectives, black and white Photometrics high resolution cameras, and optical filters for viewing DAPI, GFP, and TRITC.
 They operate using NIS-Elements (F).

 SMZ 1500 Stereoscope (L006)